What do you think about investing in gold saving schemes of jewellers? I am wary of other products for investing in gold.

 My portfolio comprises mostly a large-cap equity fund, and around 15 per cent in debt funds.
 I want to take some amount of risk.
 How about including some sector funds?
 Which sectors can I invest in now?

 From your statement I understand that 85 per cent of your money is invested in a single large-cap equity fund, with the balance in debt funds.
 It would be better if you diversified your investments across a couple of more funds to reduce concentration risk.
 As you want to increase risk in your portfolio, you could look at some mid-cap funds as well as sectoral funds.
 Infrastructure is a beaten sector.
 So are public-sector banks and metals.
 However, please be aware that these sectors are going through their own set of problems.

-The writer is director, Touchstone Wealth.
-The views expressed are his own.
+The views expressed are the expert’s own.
 Send your queries to firstname.lastname@example.org

 Today, Rishi Nathany, CEO, Dalmia Securities, answers your questions